Bloom City Club

 Big City Small World Bakery

 Directly across the street is a DO NOT miss Big City Small World Bakery.
-They try to source as local as within 20 miles and use organic flour, cane sugar.
+They try to source as local as within 20 miles and use organic flour and cane sugar.
 This is my kind of bakery!
-They have sandwiches, hot & cold drinks, ice cream, and of course all your standard bakery goodies.
+They have sandwiches, hot & cold coffee/teas, ice cream, and of course all your standard bakery goodies.